Mirko76/Buffer-Overflow/README.md

-# The original content is seen below.
+A great package put together by Jesse Kurrus.
+He has some awesome Youtube content as well Udemy courses.
 If you haven't already, please checkout Jesse's youtube / Udemy stuff.
+The original content from his Github can be found below.
 #
 # These Python scripts are for educational purposes only!
 #